letronghieu4897/Quack-a-Tab/README.md

-# Quack-a-Tab Chrome Extension
+# 🦆 Quack-a-Tab Chrome Extension

-A Chrome extension that allows you to rename browser tabs for better organization and workflow management.
+A fun, duck-themed Chrome extension that allows you to rename your browser tabs for better organization and workflow management.
+Give your tabs a quack-tastic new identity!

 ## Features

-- Rename any browser tab with a custom title
+- 🏷️ Rename any browser tab with a custom title
-- Reset tab names to their original titles
+- 🔄 Reset tab names to their original titles with a single click
-- Saves recently used names for quick reuse
+- 📋 Saves recently used names for quick reuse
-- Custom names persist during page refreshes
+- 💾 Custom names persist during page refreshes
-- Names are automatically cleared when tabs are closed
+- 🧹 Names are automatically cleared when tabs are closed
+- 🌓 Supports both light and dark themes

 ## How It Works

-The extension temporarily modifies the document.title property of web pages to display custom names in your browser tabs.
+Quack-a-Tab temporarily modifies the document.title property of web pages to display custom names in your browser tabs.
 While Chrome doesn't allow complete tab title replacement through its API, this extension uses a content script to modify the page title, which affects how the tab appears in your browser.

 ## Setup Instructions